nextflow-io/nextflow/docs/awscloud.rst

   hardly enough for real world genomic workloads.
 Make sure to specify an amount of storage in the second volume large enough for the needs of your pipeline execution.

-When the instance is running, SSH into it, install the AWS CLI tools as explained below or any other required tool that may be required.
+When the instance is running, SSH into it, install the AWS cli tools as explained below or any other required tool that may be required.

 Also make sure the Docker configuration reflects the amount of storage you have specified when launching the instance